deNBI/cloud-user-docs/wiki/Tutorials/ JupyterHub/JupyterHub.md

   --values config.yaml
 ```

-If you have any questions or run into issues, please contact sven.twardziok@bih-charite.de
+If you have any questions or run into issues, please contact sven.twardziok@bih-charite.de.